 - No personal care – Most of the older adults have been seen staying alone at their residential homes.
 They’ve no family to take care of them, and as a result, they mostly fall ill and causing their death.

-Palliative Care for dying patient in late adulthood
+Palliative Care for dying patients in late adulthood